-Waterfall Methodologies are No Longer Optimal for Development
+Waterfall Methodologies Are No Longer Optimal for Development

 When you hear about Agile, you usually hear it compared to older Waterfall methodologies.
 Waterfall methods were popular—and still are with some projects—when the software was less complex and continuous integration wasn’t an issue.
-Older applications had a smaller codebase and only a few dozen features, and the quality assurance (QA) people could test it soon after it was developed.
+Applications had a smaller codebase and only a few dozen features, and the quality assurance (QA) people could test it soon after it was developed.

 What is Continuous Integration and Continuous Deployment?

 Continuous deployment (CD) adds an additional step to the automation process where code is sent to production after it passes a series of tests.
-Only if testing fails will code be sent back to developers, and the automation process will remove it from the next deployment.
+Only if testing fails will the code be sent back to developers, and the automation process will remove it from the next deployment.
 Once developers fix any issues, the process is repeated until it’s finally sent to production.